Andrea-Suardi/Airbnb-Project/LOGBOOK.md

 - 5-fold stratified CV on train for tuning hyperparameters and decision rule.
   - hyperparameters TUNING is done with log-loss metric
   - use 5-fold stratified CV also for choosing then best model.
+  - see if best model meet the precision CV target that i choose to be around 0.70-0.80 so that model predicts correctly on average 70-80% of high potential listing
 - Refit: best pipeline on full train.
 - use test set to estimate generalization error
 - REASONS?